BBischof/mindAgents/README.md

 The simulator allows testing specific game scenarios to analyze the AI's decision-making.
 This simple benchmark can be used to evaluate the performance of different AI models.

 ### Simulator Parameters
-- `-p/--player-cards`: Number of cards each player has (must be ≥ 1)
+- `-p/--player-cards`: Number of cards simulated player has (must be ≥ 1)
 - `-o/--other-cards`: Number of cards held by other players (must be ≥ 1)
 - `-l/--played-cards`: Number of cards already played (must be ≥ 0)
 - `-r/--resolution`: Space between consecutive card values (must be ≥ 1)